-Amazon EC2 provides a Java-based command-line client that wraps the EC2 SOAP API.
-You must have installed the command line tool on your machine to use the Java-based command-line client.
-For information on installing command line tools see Installing the Amazon EC2 Command Line Tools on Windows (p.
-37).
+Amazon EC2 provides a Java-based command-line client that wraps the EC2 Query API.
+You must install the command line tools before you can try the example commands in this section.
+For information about installing the command line tools, see Installing the Amazon EC2 Command Line Tools on Windows (p.
+38).